jbiatek/BSGRulebook/rulebook.md

 To "prepare" a civilian ship, move the civilian ship on the *top* of the Locked Civilian Ships stack to the *bottom* of the Prepared Civilian Ships stack.

 Civilian ships may *only* be moved out of the Locked or Prepared Civilian Ship stacks via game effects that *specifically* refer to those places.
 When another game effect requires drawing or placing civilian ships, they must be drawn from the regular pile by the board as usual.
-Unless ships have been escorted off the board, this probably means that there won't be any, and normal component limitation rules will apply.
+Unless ships have been escorted off the board, this probably means that there won't be any, and [normal component limitation rules](#component-limitations) will apply.

+The rules for resolving an instruction to ["draw and destroy a civilian ship"](#drawing-and-destroying) have special instructions for the Locked and Prepared stacks.

 ##### Brig versus Detention